piboistudios/haxedb/README.md

 ## How to run
-The repo comes with the built Node.js file, you should be able to run the file and create collections wherever the file is located.
+The repo comes with the built Node.js (_test.js_) file, you should be able to run the file and create collections wherever the file is located.

 It exposes a very simple API allowing one to access/manipulate collections.
 For more details see the Collection class in src/haxedb/storage/Collection.